Visit Metelkova Ljubljana for a unique experience

 Metelkova nightlife

-When the sun goes down, Metelkova street really comes to live.
+When the sun goes down, Metelkova Street really comes to life.
 At least on SOME nights.
 It’s said to have the city’s best nightlife and the cheapest beer, although I didn’t try it myself.

-There are several clubs that host regular concerts, debates and club nights with underground artists and International DJs.
+Several clubs host regular concerts, debates, and club nights with underground artists and International DJs.

 Is it safe to visit?